Tesla shareholders approve $878bn pay plan for Elon Musk

 Shareholders approved the pay package with as much as 75 percent support on Thursday.

-Tesla CEO Elon Musk has scored a resounding victory as shareholders have approved a pay package of as much as $878bn over the next decade, endorsing his vision of morphing the EV maker into an AI and robotics juggernaut.
+Tesla CEO Elon Musk has scored a resounding victory as shareholders have approved a pay package of as much as $878bn over the next decade, endorsing his vision of morphing the electric vehicle (EV) maker into an AI and robotics juggernaut.

 Shares of Tesla rose more than 3 percent in after-hours trading after the shareholders voted on Thursday.
-The proposal was approved with over 75 percent support.
+The proposal was approved with more than 75 percent support.

 Recommended Storieslist of 4 items